 By applying beeswax to your steel drill bits, screws and nails, will help reduce friction in the cut during machining.

-Coat your nails, screws and drill bits with beeswax to prevent them splintering wood as they go in.
+Coat your nails, screws and drill bits with beeswax to prevent them from splintering wood as they go in.

 To apply the beeswax wave the tool through your flame then swipe both sides of the tool on your beeswax block.
 Remove any residue.